small0live/minerva-wp/README.md

 ### Workload

 A single item workload scale (Fiore et al., 2017) was used in the study.
 Responses to the question "*How easy or difficult was it to complete the task?*" are provided on a 7-point Likert-type scale ranging from very easy (1) to very difficult (7).
+This item was adminstered after each word puzzle, for a total of four adminstrations.

+*Note: responses to this item were provided on paper (i.e., not on Qualtrics).*

 ### Team Processes

 A measure of team process was used in the study.
-Specifically, the 10-item short form version of Mathieu et al. (2020)'s team process measure was adminstered to participants in the real group condition.
+Specifically, the 10-item short-form version of Mathieu et al. (2020)'s team process measure was adminstered to participants in the real group condition.
 The measure contains three subscales representing second-order team process constructs: Transition Processes, Action Processes, and Interpersonal Processes.

 *Scoring*